 Although these types of activities are usually reserved for stunt performers, the producer and the director should be aware of this exclusion.
 If actors are involved in hazardous stunts or special effects, please advise your broker well in advance so that they can make the appropriate arrangements with the insurance company.

-In order to properly evaluate the hazards involving stunts used in filming, please provide answers to the following:
+To properly evaluate the hazards involving stunts used in filming, please provide:

 - Synopsis of scenes being filmed.